atk4/data/docs/persistence/sql/queries.md

     // SELECT `employee`.`first_name` `name` from `user`
 ```

-If the first parameter of field() method contains non-alphanumeric values
+If the first parameter of field() method contains non-alphanumeric character
-such as spaces or brackets, then field() will assume that you're passing an
+such as space or parenthesis, then field() will assume that you're passing an
 expression:

 ```